Metro Green Line (Minnesota): Construction

 The first construction began in late 2010, including work in downtown St. Paul and near the University of Minnesota campus.
 By November 2011, construction was about 32% complete, including most heavy construction such as the installation of track segments, a new bridge, partial completion of stations, a rebuilt skyway in St. Paul and the construction of Green Line facilities at St. Paul Union Station.

-Due to scope of project, a venture was created by C.S.
+Due to the scope of the project, a venture was created by C.S.
 McCrossan and Ames to complete an area known as The Civil West Project.
 This area extended from the west side of the 35W abutment, over the Mississippi River, through the UofM campus and ending at Bedford St. From Bedford to Saint Paul, Walsh Construction served as the general contractor.

 In July 2011, the Metropolitan Council officially named the Central Corridor as the Green Line.
 As of August 2013, construction was completed and test trains began running over the line which opened to the public on June 14, 2014.

-An interesting component of the Green Line project was the complexities in design layout.
-Land surveyors worked directly with over twelve subcontractors to complete the work.
-A particular area required exclusive attention and support, that being outside the University of Minnesota's biology department.
-Between Pleasant and Harvard streets there was 1/8" of tolerance between design and as-builds.
-Control factors used in the biology labs would be impacted by the electromagnetic radiation emitted from the nearby light rail.
-The 1/8" tolerance is said to cancel out any EMR that the light rail may produce.